XiaoliangJiang/Final-Project/README.md

 #### New Payoff Rule 2

-If a pair show up on the table, disregarding which side the gamblber bets on, the gambler gains additional 2-time payoffs, the ratio of payoff to stake is now 2.95:1 (Banker), 3:1 (Player), and 11:1 (tie) ;
+If a pair show up on the table, disregarding which side the gambler bets on, the gambler gains additional 2-time payoffs, the ratio of payoff to stake is now 2.95:1 (Banker), 3:1 (Player), and 11:1 (tie) ;

 if the side a gambler bet on has three of a kind (3 Aces, 3 eights, etc.), the gambler gain additional 100-time payoffs, the total payoff now is 100.95:1 (Banker), 101:1 (Player), and 108:1 (tie).

-**A pair shows up on the table (disregarding which side the gamblber bets on):**
+**A pair shows up on the table (disregarding which side the gambler bets on):**

 | Side  |  Stake  | Payoff |
 | :---: |:-------:| :-----:|